Marc B. Shapiro

-Marc B. Shapiro (Hebrew: מלך שפירא, born 1966) is a professor and the author of various books and articles on Jewish history, philosophy, theology, and rabbinic literature.
+Marc B. Shapiro (Hebrew: מלך שפירא, born 1966) is a rabbi, professor, and the author of various books and articles on Jewish history, philosophy, theology, and rabbinic literature.

 Education and career

-Shapiro received his BA at Brandeis University and his PhD at Harvard University, where he was the last PhD student of Professor Isadore Twersky.
+Shapiro received his BA at Brandeis University and his PhD at Harvard University; he was the final PhD student of Isadore Twersky.
 He received rabbinical ordination from Rabbi Ephraim Greenblatt.
 Shapiro's father is Edward S. Shapiro, who has published books on American history and American Jewish history.

 Shapiro holds the Harry and Jeanette Weinberg Chair in Judaic Studies at the University of Scranton.
-Shapiro is an on-line lecturer for Torah in Motion, for which he also leads Jewish history tours to Europe and Morocco.
+Shapiro is an online lecturer for Torah in Motion and leads tours of Jewish historical sites in Spain, Portugal, France, Greece, Germany, Italy, Central Europe, Morocco, and Tunisia for the group, as well.
 He often writes for the Seforim Blog.

-Shapiro has been a resident of West Orange, New Jersey.